ROADS logo

 Highest COE Price Recorded, Ever

-If COE was a stock in the stock market, it would have been the best performing stock of the year!
+If COE were a stock in the market, it would have been the best-performing one this year.

-This year marked the highest recorded COE price, closing at a staggering S$152,000 in October for Open Category COE premium.
+2023 saw the highest recorded COE price, closing at a staggering S$152,000 in October for the Open Category premium.

-This was on top of the 1,895 reallocated COEs announced on 13 October.
+This was on top of the 1,895 reallocated COEs announced earlier on 13 October.

-As the saying goes, “What goes up must come down,” and this holds true for COE prices.
-With the increase in the quota, COE prices plummeted by S$40,000 for CAT B COE in November’s first bidding.
+As the saying goes, “what goes up must come down,” and this held true for COE prices.
+With the increase in quota, prices fell sharply, with Category B COE dropping by S$40,000 in November’s first bidding.

-While falling COE prices are good, the crazy dip in prices that we witnessed also caused some level of uncertainties and potential car buyers and sellers.
+While falling COE prices are welcomed, the sharp dip has also introduced uncertainty among both car buyers and sellers.

 As the new year begins, what can we expect from COE prices?

-Experts suggest that prices will hover around 5-10% of the current rates, but only time will tell!
-Let’s await the results of the first bidding happening next week!
+Experts suggest that prices may hover within 5–10% of current levels, but only time will tell.
+All eyes are now on the first bidding exercise of the new year.

 ERP 2.0 Finally Hits the Roads of Singapore

-In October of this year, the Land Transport Authority announced the rollout of ERP 2.0.
+In October, the Land Transport Authority announced the rollout of ERP 2.0.

-ERP 2.0 unit installation began for company-registered vehicles in November, with all other vehicles progressively fitted with the On-Board Unit (OBU), starting with new vehicles from the first quarter of 2024.
+Installation of the new On-Board Unit (OBU) began for company-registered vehicles in November, with all other vehicles progressively fitted starting from new vehicles in the first quarter of 2024.

 More Electric Vehicle Adoption Incentives

-The EV Early Incentive Scheme was extended until the end of 2025.
+The EV Early Adoption Incentive (EEAI) scheme has been extended until the end of 2025.

-Owners who register new fully electric cars and taxis will continue to receive rebates of up to 45%, reducing additional registration fees—the primary tax imposed upon registering a vehicle.
+Owners registering new fully electric cars and taxis will continue to receive rebates of up to 45% off additional registration fees.

-The ROADS.sg team would also like to wish all our readers a happy new year!
+The ROADS.sg team would like to wish all our readers a happy new year.

 See you in 2024!